-Not the time to change things, students need "normal."
+This is not the time to change things, students need "normal."
 If specific students had losses due to the disaster, make sure they receive counseling to help them cope.

 C. Parents

 Hold a meeting to explain the situation-if school has to be conducted in another place or cancelled for a few days.